CabarrusCo/celfiche/README.md

 ```

 ### Logging in
-After spinning up a new client, you have to instruct Fischex to login.
+After spinning up a new client, you have to instruct celfiche to login.
 It's up to you to store your credentials securely.

 ```
 	username := "MySercurelyStoredUsername"